Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/basics/networkbehaviour.md

 :::

 `NetworkBehaviours` can contain RPC methods and `NetworkVariables`.
 When you call an RPC function, the function isn't called locally.
 Instead a message is sent containing your parameters, the `networkId` of the `NetworkObject` that owns the `NetworkBehaviour` that the Invoke was called on, and the "index" of the `NetworkBehaviour` on the `NetworkObject`.
-This means for multi project setups (one project for the server and another one for the client), it is important that the order and amount of `NetworkBehaviour`s on each `NetworkObject` is the same.
+This means for multi project setups (one project for the server and another one for the client), it's important that the order and amount of `NetworkBehaviour`s on each `NetworkObject` is the same.
 It also means that `NetworkBehaviour`s can only exist as a child or on the same object as a `NetworkObject` that is actively Spawned.

 You can have multiple `NetworkBehavior`s on the same object and on any child object.
 Each `NetworkBehaviour` belongs to a `NetworkObject`.
 It will be the first parent or first component on the current object that is found.
 You can only have one `NetworkObject` at the root of the prefab.